 UCR Distinguished Teaching Award (2011-2012)

-embryonic development, and to understand how embryos deal with stochastic differences in gene expression.
-Over the years we have had collaborations with other faculty at UCR and elsewhere, covering such diverse areas as protein-DNA interactions, pathogenesis, fertilization and microfluidics.
+embryonic development, to understand how embryos deal with stochastic differences in gene expression, and to study how these stochastic differences in early embryonic development can cause effects visible into adulthood.
 Details on our work can be found here and a list of publications here.

 The C. elegans system features a rich repertoire of tools for gene analysis, such as a complete genome sequence, transgenesis, functional genomics, and reverse genetics, making it possible to get answers to biological questions on a short timescale.
 We are

 always interested in adding to our research group.
 Please contact

 me if you

 In the area of undergraduate teaching, I have taught the majors Introductory Cell and Molecular Biology Course BIOL 005A since 2004, Animal Developmental Biology (BIOL 168), and more recently Human Genetics (BIOL 115).
 I have had a long-standing interest in using new pedagogical methods, most recently making a hybrid version of BIOL 005A in which the main course materials are delivered by videos, and for which I have received an ILTI award to bring this course fully online.